pneumus/Linux/tutorial/git_tutorial.md

     git switch SampleBranch2

   <blockquote>Note: We don't use git checkout since August 2019 to switch between branches.
 It's safer!</blockquote>

+  <li>Update your Local Branch with any New Commits from the Server</li>

+    git pull

   </details>
 </ul>
 </details>